YunoHost-Apps/flarum_ynh/README.md

 # Flarum package for YunoHost
 [Flarum](http://flarum.org/), an open-source forum software, packaged for [YunoHost](https://yunohost.org/), a self-hosting server operating server.

+## Development status
+Package is functional : installation and removal work, though upgrading, backing up and restoring don't.

+[SSOwat integration](https://github.com/tituspijean/flarum-ext-auth-ssowat) is functional : users can log in, though logging out is only effective on Flarum.
+Only user creation hook is in place.

 ## Install
 Flarum requires `composer`, which should be automatically retrieved and installed.